battre/autocomplete-attribute-explainer/README.md

 >
 > Allow websites to request combinations of field types (e.g.
 > `unit-and-building-name` and `street`).
 Only allowlisted combinations will be
 > supported.
-Browsers will get meta information that help constructing such
+Browsers will get meta information for constructing such
 > combinations.
 This meta information could express that
 > `unit-and-building-name` and `street` are concatenated with a `,` in an
 > `<input>` field and a `\n` in a `<textarea>`.